 9. Standing Water in the Drain Pan

-If standing water accumulates in the condensate drain pan due to improper drainage, mold can form.
-The pan is meant to direct water away, but malfunctions can cause stagnation.
+Standing water in the condensate drain pan creates stagnant pools where mold spores rapidly multiply.
+The pan is meant to direct water away, but clogs or poor leveling can cause stagnation.

 Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL, explains what homeowners should do if they encounter mold-related issues in their HVAC system.